digshake/CSJavaWUSTL/_sources/Module4-Input-and-Output/exercises.rst

   * Your code will then paint one frame of the animation

   * ``StdDraw.show(10)`` produces what you have drawn on the screen and waits 10 milliseconds before continuing.
-Eclipse may draw a line through the show(10) command and underline it in yellow.
+VS Code may draw a line through the show(10) command and underline it in yellow.
 You can ignore this (it’s a warning that ``show(...)`` may not be available in future updates of the ``StdDraw`` functions.
 It’s being replaced with another approach).

 By using ``show(..)``, the drawing you do is not actually ``shown`` between calls to show.
 Instead, the drawing is done in memory, off the screen, which is much faster.